Board of Trustees

 Appointed Chair of the Board of Trustees on November 22, 2012.

-Michael Tims is the Chairman of Peters & Co.
+Michael Tims is the Vice Chairman of MATCO Investments Limited, a private investment holding company with interests primarily in energy, oilfield services and real estate.
+Prior to joining MATCO, he served for many years as the Chairman of Peters & Co.
 Limited, a Canadian investment firm specializing in the oil and gas, oilfield services and energy infrastructure industries.

 Mr. Tims has previously served as the Chairman of: the Canadian Investor Protection Fund; the Investment Dealers Association of Canada; the United Way of Calgary and Area; and West Island College (Alberta).
 He has served on several other not-for-profit boards and was a member of the Wise Persons’ Committee, which studied securities regulation in Canada.

-In addition to his involvement with the National Gallery of Canada, Mr. Tims is presently a member of the Management Advisory Council at the Haskayne School of Business of the University of Calgary.
-He remains active with the United Way, West Island College (Alberta) and with several other not-for-profit organizations.
+In addition to his involvement with the National Gallery of Canada, Mr. Tims remains active with the United Way, the University of Calgary, and several other not-for-profit organizations.

 Mr. Tims was the first recipient of the Management Alumni Excellence (“MAX”) Award from the University of Calgary and was the 2007 recipient of the Distinguished Business Leader Award, presented by the Haskayne School of Business and the Calgary Chamber of Commerce.
-In 2008, he was named “Citizen of the Year” by the City of Calgary in recognition of his long-standing involvement with community, educational and charitable organizations.Top
+In 2008, he was named “Citizen of the Year” by the City of Calgary in recognition of his long-standing involvement with community, educational and charitable organizations, and in 2012, he was a recipient of a Queen Elizabeth II Diamond Jubilee Medal.
+In 2013, Mr. Tims was inducted into the Investment Industry Hall of Fame by the Investment Industry Association of Canada.Top

 Harriet E. Walker, Toronto, Ontario